itspriddle/priddle.net/_projects/wwwh/helix.md

 project_type: work
 tier: 1
 excerpt: >-
-  Multi-app Rails billing and hosting platform that powered 385,000+ WordPress sites across three companies over eight years — the core system behind WWWH, Pressed, and Envato Hosted.
+  Multi-app Rails billing and hosting platform spanning three companies over eight years — a ground-up rewrite of Synco built for maintainability, and the core system behind WWWH, Pressed, and Envato Hosted.
 ---

 Helix was the billing and hosting management platform behind World Wide Web Hosting (WWWH), Pressed, and Envato Hosted.
-It managed the complete lifecycle of web hosting services — customer signups, billing, domain registration, WordPress provisioning, SSL certificates, support, and partner management — across 385,000+ sites and dozens of white-label brands.
+It was a ground-up rewrite of [Synco](/work/wwwh/synco/), WWWH's legacy billing system — built for feature parity but with modern patterns and long-term maintainability.
+Helix managed the complete lifecycle of web hosting services — customer signups, billing, domain registration, WordPress provisioning, SSL certificates, support, and partner management — across dozens of white-label brands.
 I was a lead developer from the project's inception in 2011 through the Envato era in 2019, spanning three companies and the full evolution from shared hosting to managed WordPress.

 ## Architecture